loan-wolf/Smart-Contracts/README.md

 - `_principal` the origional loan value before interest
 - `_inverseInterestRate` the interest rate expressed as inverse.
 2% = 1/5 = inverse of 5
 - `_accrualPeriod` the time it takes for interest to accrue in seconds

+returns the id of the contract that was just created

 `payment(uint256, uint256) external;`
 This is the function that borrower calls to make their payments.
 IMPORTANT: You must approve the transfer with the designated ERC20 contract first.